Leo R. Walker, President & Treasurer

 Nancy A. Kozanecki, Secretary

 Exhibiting a strong sense of community, Nancy has dedicated herself to volunteering for and working with nonprofit organizations for decades.
 As a professional engineer, her work takes her around the globe on a regular basis.
-Back at home, she has served as city councillor and is a founding member and officer of other nonprofits.
+Back at home, she has served as city councilor and is a founding member and officer of other nonprofits.

 Originally from Illinois, Nancy earned her BS degree in chemical engineering from Tri-State University (now Trine University) and her MS in chemistry from the University of Houston.
 Nancy co-founded HIKE for Mental Health to help advance the scientific effort to discover causes, cures and treatments for mental health diseases.

 Contact Nancy at firstname.lastname@example.org